ubccr/xdmod/docs/configuration.md

 be using and does not require any additional input.
 It is responsible for creating and populating the tables required by the Acl framework.

-If you're XDMoD Installation requires modifications to the acl tables (etc/etl/etl_tables.d/acls/xdmod/<table>.json) then running this step again or the 'acl-config' bin script is required.
+If your XDMoD Installation requires modifications to the acl tables (etc/etl/etl_tables.d/acls/xdmod/<table>.json) then running this step again or the `acl-config` bin script is required.

 ### Organization Settings